 When working on air conditioning and refrigeration systems, technicians must follow government regulations regarding the conservation, recovery, and recycling of refrigerants.
 This often entails proper handling and disposal of fluids.
 Depending on the task, HVAC technicians use many different tools.
 For example, they often use screwdrivers, wrenches, pipe cutters, and other basic hand tools when installing systems.
 To test or install complex system components, technicians may use more sophisticated tools, such as carbon monoxide testers, voltmeters, combustion analyzers, and acetylene torches.

 As an HVAC Apprentice, you will learn techniques required to install new equipment as well as skills and knowledge to repair and troubleshoot existing equipment.
 This program is designed with related theory and hands-on application.
 MTECH’s Apprenticeship programs are composed of two parts: (1) on-the-job training and (2) classroom instruction.
 The on-the-job training is provided by an outside sponsor (employer) who exposes the apprentice to practical applications in all areas of a chosen trade.
-The classroom related instruction is an organized form of instruction, designed to provide the apprentice with knowledge of the theoretical and technical aspects of his or her trade.
+The classroom-related instruction is an organized form of instruction, designed to provide the apprentice with knowledge of the theoretical and technical aspects of his or her trade.
 Classroom related instruction will be held at one of MTECH’s Campuses.

 - HVAC Apprenticeship

 - Students must work at least part-time for an HVAC company.
 However, unemployed first year students may register for courses if there is space available.